Skip to main content

 E-Signature

 A digital alternative to handwritten signatures, used to authorize documents or transactions electronically.
-In crypto, e-signatures may confirm smart contract terms or approve wallet connections.
+In crypto, e-signatures can approve wallet connections or confirm smart contract terms.

 Economic Utility

-A concept that measures the personal value or satisfaction gained from using a product or service.
-In crypto, tokens may derive utility from governance rights, fee discounts, or access to products.
+The satisfaction or value derived from using a product or service.
+In crypto, token utility may come from governance rights, transaction discounts, or access to products.

 Edge Nodes